 - The injuries did not become apparent until after the expiration of the statute of limitations had expired

-Slip and fall accidents in Los Angeles, California are common occurrences that can result in serious injuries.
+Accidents involving slips, falls, and injuries in Los Angeles, California are common occurrences that can result in serious injuries.
 At Eldessouky Law, our Los Angeles County premises liability attorney takes exception to owners and operators who deny negligence when our clients are hurt in their establishments or on their property, and work tirelessly to deliver financial results for the injured.

-With millions of dollars recovered for our clients over the past decade, our slip and fall lawyer provides exceptional representation for our California residents so they can focus on their recovery – not their medical bills or lost wages.
+With millions of dollars recovered for our clients over the past decade, our fall lawyers provide exceptional representation for our California residents so they can focus on their recovery – not their medical bills or lost wages.